Azure/actions/communication guidelines.md

 6. Discussions related to issues & features
 7. Roadmap & milestone planning

-## What should not be Open-Sourced:
+## What should not be be included in Open Source Communications:
 1. Individual contact information or internal channel information (anything that is related to PII)
 2. Internal processes that are not relevant or will not be used by external developers
 3. Internal discussions and decisions on formulating open source guidelines